19.7.4 \frenchspacing & \nonfrenchspacing

 \nonfrenchspacing

-In American English, the typesetting tradition is to adjust, typically increasing, the space after punctuation more than the space between words that are in the middle of a sentence.
-Declaring \frenchspacing (the command is inherited from plain TeX) switches to the tradition that all spaces are treated equally.
+In American English, the typesetting tradition is to increase the space after punctuation more than the space between words that are in the middle of a sentence.
+Invoking \frenchspacing (the command is inherited from plain TeX) switches all spaces to be treated the same, which is the convention in essentially all other languages (to the best of our knowledge), not just French.
+The command name is another inherited convention.

-If your LaTeX document specifies the language being used, for example with the babel package, the necessary settings should be taken care of for you.
+If your LaTeX document specifies the language being used, for example using the babel package, the necessary settings should be taken care of for you.

 Unofficial LaTeX2e reference manual